davidleghorn/atom-focus-mode/README.md

 # atom-focus-mode

-* **Helps you focus on only the lines of code you are working with, all other lines are faded into the background**
+**Helps you focus on only the lines of code you are working with, all other lines are faded into the background.<br/>
-* **Hides panels/tabs/bars and enters full screen mode for distraction free coding** (configurable via package settings)
+Hides panels/tabs/bars and enters full screen mode for distraction free coding** (configurable via package settings).

 ***Activate/de-activate a focus mode *** via atom menu bar `Packages > Focus Mode`, or `Right click menu > Focus Mode` or using `key bindings`.